 - Estate probate: If a close relative dies without a valid will, do you have the experience and the time to fight the legal system to get your fair share of their assets?

-- Power of attorney: Who will make important financial or legal decisions on your behalf if you are incapacitated by an injury or disease?
+- Power of attorney: Who will make important financial or legal decisions on your behalf if an injury or disease incapacitates you?

 - Healthcare power of attorney: Who will make important decisions about your healthcare, including whether or not to resuscitate, if you are incapacitated?

 - Appointing a guardian: If a close relative becomes incapacitated, do you have the experience and time to make difficult decisions on their behalf, or appoint someone who has that time and experience?